NathanaelConnell/RecipeBook/README.md

 ### Executable

-Download and run [RecipeBook.exe](Executables/RecipeBook.exe) to run on windows.
+Download and run [RecipeBook.exe](Executables/RecipeBook.exe) for windows.
 You can also download and run [RecipeBook.jar](Executables/RecipeBook.jar) on any platform as long as you have a JRE.